Why goal setting takes time.

 For many of us we have had too many experiences of not feeling heard, not feeling understood, feeling attacked by others and living almost permanently in defense mode.

-At Mansfield Hall, when a new student arrives our attention turns first to building positive relationships with our students, and supporting students in building positive relationships with each other.
+At Mansfield Hall, when a new student arrives our attention turns first to building positive relationships with our students, and supporting students with Asperger’s Syndrome in building positive relationships with each other.
 What we know about the brain and body from neuroscience research is that when we are in defense mode, we aren’t able to fully access our pre-frontal cortex, our reasoning mind, our critical thinking skills.
 We are so busy trying to gain back our sense of safety that our full brain capacity, relational capacity, learning capacity is greatly diminished.
 Neuroscientist, Stephen Porges, talks about the power of social connection in re-establishing our sense of safety and capacity:

 Everyone knows that social support is good.
 But what are the features of social support and why does it work?
 Generally, it operates through the mechanisms that we’re talking about; it triggers the social engagement system, which is linked to the myelinated vagus that calms us and turns off our stress responses.
 It’s self-soothing and calming, and makes us much more metabolically efficient.
 The theory involves the complex linking of systems: how the nerves that regulate the heart and lungs are linked to the nerves that regulate the striate muscles of the face and head and how the cortical regulation of brain stem areas that do this regulation enable us to turn off defensive strategies.
 Here’s one thing I didn’t discuss: how do we distinguish between friend or foe?
 There’s an area in the brain that picks up biological movement and intentions.
 That area detects familiar faces, familiar voices and familiar movements.
 So hand gestures, facial expressions and vocalizations that appear “safe” turn off the brain stem and the limbic areas that include fight, flight and freeze responses.